chihiro-yabuta/predict-dance/README.md

 ```
 make dump
 ```
-if you type these command, you can execute prediction.
+you can execute prediction to type these commands.
 ```
 python main.py
 ```